theezak/BloomFilters/README.md

 A rather simple solution to this challenge would be to replace the key/value pairs, by a single hashed value that is stored as just a key.
 The crux to detecting the set differences is however the ability to recover the key values for the changed items.

 Combining the outcomes of these initial results, the following adjustments were made:
 - Estimators should store a single hash of the key and value combined.
-The estimator does not need to recover identifiers, and should consider value differences.
+This reflects that estimators considers a key/value pair different when the key or the value is different.
 A significant reduction in the size of the estimator can be accomplished this way, since the strata estimators no longer require hashsum storage.
 - The invertible Bloom filter can internally utilize a 'reverted' invertible Bloom filter for storing values.
 The values become identifiers, and the keys become the hashsums.
 This approach will require additional storage (about 2 times, but by dropping the hashsum value from the key Bloom filter, we can reduce this to about 5/3).
 The advantage should however be that differences between values can be identified at much lower capacities.

 Initial testing has shown that the proposed invertible Bloom filter is highly capable of key/value pair differences utilizing Bloom filters with a capacity equal to the number of differences.
 Estimators require consistently 26K.
 The Bloom filter size for 1000 differences is 216KB, with 11000 differences requiring a filter of 1.3MB.
-No differences were missed, but some items do get wrogly identified.
+No differences were missed, but there is over identification of differences.
 Further analysis is needed.

 ## Wishlist
 Although this is initially just a testbed, an obvious wishlist item is a buffer pool to counteract some of the horrible things the Bloom Filter does to memory management.